Skip to main content

 For non-cash rewards, run this four-part screen before approval:

-If you use any value limit for non-cash awards, mark it as verification-dependent: Add current threshold after verification.
+If you use any value limit for non-cash awards, keep the threshold out of your standing policy until it has been verified for the recipient's jurisdiction.
 Apply the same caution to performance awards/bonuses, since a monetary-limitation checkpoint exists in IRS awards guidance.

 For employees, route rewards through payroll or the local employment-compliance owner for that jurisdiction.
 For contractors, route rewards through your service-provider payment documentation path, including invoice support or equivalent records where locally appropriate.
 Use one approval path, not manager-by-manager improvisation.